bharatm29/CollegeResources/dsa/24-01-11/selection_sort.md

 2. The smallest element is swapped with the leftmost element and that element becomes part of the sorted array.
 3. The technique is repeated until the array is sorted.

+> [!CAUTION]
-This is not suitable for large data sets.
+> This is not suitable for large data sets.

 ---

+> [!WARNING]
+> Open All the sorting markdown in raw file mode to view the arrow pointers correctly.

 arr = [3 9 6 1 2]